-- 1. Replace faulty or unusable plumbing fixtures or appliances with water saving devices such as low-flow toilets, shower and faucet aerators, water-efficient dishwashers and clothes washers. - 2.
-Choose and install water-efficient appliances and fixtures in new construction. - 3.
+- 1. Replace faulty or older (i.e., pre-2014) plumbing fixtures or appliances with WaterSense-labeled toilets (1.28 gallons per flush), showerheads (2 gallons per minute), and bathroom faucets (1.5 gallons per minute), or Energy Star certified dishwashers and clothes washers. - 2.
+Choose WaterSense-labeled fixtures and EnergyStar-certified appliances in new construction. - 3.
 Check for leaks in toilets at least every six months. - 4.
 Repair dripping faucets and leaky plumbing promptly. - 5.
 At least once each year, cease all water usage and check meter to determine if leaks exist in underground transmission lines. - 6.
 Utilize water efficient landscape practices such as water-wise landscape design and drip irrigation for new turf and landscaping. - 7.
 Convert high water use turf and landscapes to native and water-wise designs for existing turf and landscaping. - 8.
 Select vegetation from the list of appropriate native and naturalized plants compiled by the Lady Bird Johnson Wildflower Center when installing new or replacing landscape vegetation. - 9.
 Implement a watering schedule endorsed by the District that includes watering restrictions for hose-end and underground irrigation systems. - 10.
 Maximize efficient operation of automatic sprinkler systems to avoid waste by conducting periodic irrigation audits, frequently adjusting controllers based on conditions, installing rainwater shutoff devices, smart clocks and controllers, etc. - 11.
 Wash vehicles using a hose-end sprayer with an automatic shut off or with buckets full of water and not allowing the water to continue to run from the hose when not in use. - 12.
 Use a cover on swimming pools when possible to minimize evaporative loss of water. - 13.
 When possible, consider alternative water supplies including but not limited to rainwater collection and alternative irrigation strategies to improve conservation of water on site. - 14.
 Maintain record of submitted meter readings as record for future determination of possible system leaks and to quantify success of conservation practices and steps for usage reduction during drought conditions. - 15.
 Periodically review and evaluate this conservation plan and implement revisions to the plan as necessary.

-Recommended Drought Measures
+Recommended Drought Stage Measures